yegor256/blog/_drafts/exceptions.md

 }
 ```

-Here, the exception may be thrown at three places:
+Here, the exception may be thrown in three places:

   * By the [constructor]({% pst 2015/may/2015-05-07-ctors-must-be-code-free %})
     of [`java.net.URL`](https://docs.oracle.com/javase/7/docs/api/java/net/URL.html)